prisma/dataguide/content/07-database-tools/02-evaluating-type-safety-in-the-top-8-typescript-orms.md

 ### Record Fetching: Type-safe

-Mikro-ORM also provides strong type safety when fetching records from the database.
+MikroORM also provides strong type safety when fetching records from the database.
 Records can be fetched using EntityRepositories or an EntityManager.

 When fetching records using a repository for a given model, say a `userRepository`, the return object is typed and you cannot query based on properties that haven't been defined in the model.
 Furthermore, including relations will result in the object's type reflecting which relations were loaded.
 For example, with a `User` model linked to `Post` and `Item` models, the following command: